ncatlab/nlab-content/pages/1/8/0/9/9081/content.md

 ### $\infty$-Chern-Simons theory as the general example
  {#InfinityCSAsGeneralExample}

 So far we have considered general motivation for [[extended prequantum field theory]], and indication how its application to the well-known case of [[3d Chern-Simons theory]] naturally captures the characteristics of the theory.
-Now we consider further examples whose higher geometry has not necessarily been understood before.
+Now we consider further examples whose higher geometry has not necessarily been considered traditionally.

 Recall that [above](#CSAsArchetypicalExample) we interpreted the [[extended Lagrangian]] of [[3d Chern-Simons theory]] for a simply connected compact simple gauge group $G$ as the smooth and moreover differential refinement of the canonical [[universal characteristic class]] in $H^4(B G, \mathbb{Z})$.
 Specifically for $G$ the [[spin group]] this is the [[first fractional Pontryagin class]], represented by a [[characteristic map]]